 Whether you decide to build a wooden door yourself or have a professional do the job, real wood exterior doors are practical, effective and beautiful.
 Here are more key details:

-Step#1: Build the Inner Frame
+Step#1: Build a Door – The Inner Frame

 - I recommend an inner frame made of wood that measures a full 1-inch thick.
 You could build the inner frame thinner, but that reduces insulation.